brsynth/icfree-ml/README.md

 </li>
 </ol>

-The third column is the maximum concentration of the parameter that will be used in the DoE algorithm.
+The third column is the maximum value of the parameter that will be used in the DoE algorithm.

 The fourth column is the stock concentration of the parameter.
 This is used to calculate the volume of the parameter to add to the plate.

 The fifth column is the dead volume of the parameter.
 This is used to calculate the volume of the parameter that will not be pipetted by the robot (because of viscosity).

-The sixth column is the specific concentration ratios wa want to have for this parameter.
+The sixth column is the specific ratios we want to have for this parameter.
 If nothing defined, then take ratios given in program options.

 ## Output files
 If <code>dna_*</code> parameters are present in the input file, then the output files will be: